Pash10g/php-the-right-way/_posts/07-07-01-Databases_MongoDB.md

 #### Installing the MongoDB PHP Driver

-To install the MongoDB PHP driver, you can use the following commands:
+To install the MongoDB PHP extension, you can use the following commands:

 ```shell
 # Install the MongoDB extension for PHP